If you have been arrested and/or charged for any of these:

 Contact me straight away with a copy of the charge sheet and any prosecution witness statements.

-If you are a solicitor, just contact me direct on jason (at) dealingwithbailiffs.co.uk from your firm email address.
+If you are a solicitor, contact me directly at jason@dealingwithbailiffs.co.uk from your firm email address.

-If you have already accepted a police caution or a fixed penalty notice without legal advice, then get a solicitor to withdraw the caution, or appeal the fixed penalty notice by completing the back of the notice.
+If you have already accepted a police caution or a fixed penalty notice without legal advice, instruct a solicitor to withdraw the caution or appeal the fixed penalty notice by completing the reverse of the notice.

 Your grounds: